hjoukl/cpycourse/docs/training/lessons/repl/repl.md

     === "Hints"

-        Perform the task in an interative Python session (the "REPL"), on the command line.
+        Perform the task in an interactive Python session (the "REPL"), on the command line.

         Taking user input is built-in Python functionality.
 Try `builtins` in